avinmathew/public-transport-tracker/README.md

 Displays vehicle data from a [GTFS (General Transit Feed Specification) Realtime](https://developers.google.com/transit/gtfs-realtime/) feed on a map.
 The map uses a Google Maps basemap with the traffic layer turned on.

-Uses [GTFS Static](https://developers.google.com/transit/gtfs/) data to approximate positions to allow moving markers.
+Uses [GTFS Static](https://developers.google.com/transit/gtfs/) to provide vehicle type and direction data.
 GTFS Static data must be first stored in a database, while the Realtime data can be queried directly from an API provided by the transit provider.

 The application has only been tested with the [Translink South East QLD feed](https://gtfsrt.api.translink.com.au/).